 Ouotoro (or Diarabi Wotoro / Jarabi Wotoro) is a Bambara piece of music that is about the carriage /(Ouotoro) of love (Diarabi).
 It is about the uneven path and is still bumpy; love is not always stable.
 This song is known as Ouotoro (or Wotoro) in Burkina, Mali and Ivory Coast.
 Youssouf called it “Fanta Diarabi” because he often played it for his wife Fanta.
+(But be ware; this is also the name of another rhythm, that Youssouf preseted our team in 2020.)
 Haruna Dembele also presented this piece in 2015, but chose a different key, one sound bar higher.
 This changed the melody line.
 In Burkina Faso, when one plays on the equi-pentatonic balafon, it doesn’t matter which bar you start on, the melody-line remains the same.

 Song 1st line: